rutvora/PS_Helper/README.md

 In line 217 of the script, BatchIdFor has to be changed to current batch.
 For PS-I, batch 10 is PS-I in 2020.
 In line 217 of the script, PSTypeFor has to be changed to PS-I or PS-II based on the requirement.
 That's all that is required for it to work well
+_Note 2:_ You can find the binaries in the 'release' section here on github (on your right side, if you are on Desktop).
+_Note 3:_ I will *NOT* ensure these stay updated every PS cycle.
+It is suggested you compile this on your own:
+For compiling, you can use either of these 2 ways:
+1. `go build scraper.go` (if you have a go environment)
+2. `docker run --rm -it -v $(pwd):/usr/src/myapp -w /usr/src/myapp -e GOOS=<YOUR-OS> -e GOARCH=<YOUR-ARCH> golang go build -v scraper.go` (replace YOUR-OS and YOUR-ARCH.
+Make sure you have docker on your system).

 **_Instructions:_**
 1. (To be run only the first time you download the script) chmod +x ./scraper *